 its written by monica

-Regeneration of Skin Cells
+Rebuilding Skin Cells

 Hydration and Skin Repair

-Pillowcase Materials and Their Impact
+Pillowcase Materials and Impact

 Cotton vs. Silk Pillowcases